 - Pour 1/3 cup of the mixture into the pan and cook until golden brown on both sides, about 3-4 minutes per side.
 Note: If the egg starts to spread out, push it back in with a spatula.

-- Serve over steamed rice and top with the gravy and extra vegetables if desired.
+- Serve topped with the gravy and extra vegetables if desired.